 The Missouri SUA developed and presented information about the Missouri State Plan on Aging during the Missouri Show Me Summit on Aging and Health 2022.
 More than 40 aging network stakeholders attended this presentation.
-They were provided with paper copies of the survey, informed about how to access the survey online, and invited to complete it during the event.
-A summary of the PowerPoint Presentation can be found in Appendix 3.
+Aging network stakeholders were provided with paper copies of the survey, information about how to access the survey online, and invited to complete the survey during the event.
+A copy of the PowerPoint Presentation can be found in Appendix 3.